aceinnolab/Inkycal/README.md

+# Attention: A new version will be released shortly (a few hours).
+Please wait until version 1.3 is published.
+Thank you.

 # Raspberry-Pi-Google-Calendar-with-E-Paper-display

 This is a software written in python3 that allows you to transform an E-Paper display (like the kindle) into an information display.
 It fetches live data from Openweathermap (a weather info provider) and your Online Calendar (Google/Yahoo Calendar) and displays them on a large, beautiful and ultra-low power E-Paper display.
 It's ideal for staying organised and keeping track of important details without having to check them up online.

 Altough mainly intended for the Raspberry Pi Zero W, mainly since it only requires 1W per hour, it works on the Rapsberry Pi 2/3 as well.
 To get started, follow the instructions below.